runwhen-contrib/rw-cli-codecollection/codebundles/k8s-deployment-healthcheck/README.md

 This codebundle provides a suite of tasks aimed at triaging issues related to a deployment and its replicas in Kubernetes clusters.

 ## Tasks
-`Get Deployment Log Details For Report`
+`Check Deployment Log For Issues`
 `Troubleshoot Deployment Warning Events`
 `Get Deployment Workload Details For Report` `Troubleshoot Deployment Replicas`
+`Check For Deployment Event Anomalies`

 ## Configuration
 The TaskSet requires initialization to import necessary secrets, services, and user variables.
 The following variables should be set: